Advice for Overseas visitors

 There is something to see all the year round in the countryside of the south east, but it is particularly beautiful in spring and early summer when woods, fields and roadside verges have fine displays of wildflowers.
 Later summer also has its particular flowers, and the more adventurous can swim in the sea on some of our walks (sea temperature is about 18 degrees by mid August).
 For the best autumn colours late October and early November are the best time, and while the countryside is at its most bare in winter, crisp sunny days can bring their own beauty.
 Lack of foliage also open up some views that are hidden in summer.

-This website has over 200 walks in the south east of England, all starting and finishing at a railway station.
+This website has more than 350 walks in the south east of England, all starting and finishing at a railway station.
 For many walks, complete and detailed directions are provided, meaning you do not even have to have a map to follow the walk.
 If you are more technologically-minded, or if you do not have enough English to understand our written directions, many walks are also available as a GPX download – look for the GPX button at the top of the home page for that walk.

 Food and drink